CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 If you are porting a more complicated workflow from Slurm, you can do argument parsing and transformations programmatically using Snakemake's [job properties](https://snakemake.readthedocs.io/en/stable/executing/cluster.html#job-properties)

 #### Nextflow
-See a [separate tutorial](../support/tutorials/nextflow-hq.md) for instructions on how to use HyperQueue as an executor for Nextflow workflows.
+See a [separate tutorial](../support/tutorials/nextflow-hq.md) for instructions on using HyperQueue as an executor for Nextflow workflows.

 ## More information